KReguieg/intern-log-template/README.md

 ### 🛠Created

-- The Blog on AR setup here in this link : https://github.com/ashraypai/BlogPosts/tree/master/AR%20Setup

-- The Blog on VFX graph and PostProcessing can be found here in this link : https://github.com/ashraypai/BlogPosts/tree/master/VFX%20Graph
+- The Blog on VR setup and XR Simulator Controls, here in this link : https://github.com/ashraypai/BlogPosts/tree/master/VR%20Steup%20for%20using%20simulator

 - Created Immersive Insider lens